RonenNess/V8Extended/README.md

 - Extended the demo project.
 - Updated ClearCode and V8 versions to latest (don't affect package, just for compatibility testing).

+## 1.0.3

+- Fixed bug with timeouts execution.
+- Improved intervals and timeouts code.

 # License

 V8.Extended is distributed under the permissive MIT license.